dskok13/react-table/README.md

 * Styling
 Default uses box shadow on bottom of header to help separate header from table content.
 Nice look but it might be inconsistent with the rest of a website.

+* Sorting
+Default behavior is that columns are sortable just be clicking the column header.
+Visual feeback is that the column header border (top/bottom) is highlighted depending upon if sort is asc/desc.
+Other features not tried yet: default sorting (for when table is initially loaded), custom sort methods, multi-column sort.